Xilinx/Vitis-AI/models/AI-Model-Zoo/README.md

     │    │                                      Pytorch (ReID) or there is no Caffe Test (Densebox).
     │    │
     │    ├── quantize_train_test.caffemodel   # Quantized weights can be used for quantized-point training and evaluation.
-    │    └── quantize_train_test.prototxt     # Used for quantized-point training and testing with
+    │    ├── quantize_train_test.prototxt     # Used for quantized-point training and testing with quantize_train_test.caffemodel
-    │                                           quantize_train_test.caffemodel on GPU when datalayer modified to user's data path.
+    │    │                                      on GPU when datalayer modified to user's data path.
+    │    └── DNNC
+    │         └──deploy.prototxt              # Quantized prototxt for dnnc.
+    │
     │
     └── float
          ├── trainval.caffemodel              # Trained float-point weights.